Skip to Main Content

 Here is what we have to work with.
 Colombia's 1st AD bench is built on the country's deep cinema-school lineage and two decades of growth around the Ley de Cine.
 The roster we work from runs through alumni of Universidad Nacional de Colombia, Pontificia Universidad Javeriana's Centro Ático and the Escuela Internacional de Cine y Televisión de San Antonio de los Baños in Cuba — the SAB pipeline that has shaped a generation of Colombian directors, DPs and ADs.

-They prep day-out-of-days breakdowns, strip boards and shooting orders against scripts that route between La Candelaria's colonial cuadras, Cartagena's walled city, the Cocora Valley wax palms, the Pacific Chocó coast and the Amazon at Leticia — and they hold the schedule when company moves drop the unit from 2,640 m in Bogotá to sea-level Caribbean heat in a single shooting week.
+Here is what we have to work with.
+They prep day-out-of-days breakdowns, strip boards and shooting orders against scripts that route between La Candelaria's colonial cuadras, Cartagena's walled city, the Cocora Valley wax palms, the Pacific Chocó coast and the Amazon at Leticia — and they hold the schedule when firm moves drop the unit from 2,640 m in Bogotá to sea-level Caribbean heat in a single shooting week.

+Here is the layout.
 On the floor the AD department runs bilingually by default.
-Our 1st ADs work set control, director joint work, walkie discipline and safety oversight in English and Spanish, while the 2nd AD desk handles call sheets, talent movement and background running against ACA-registered (Asociación Colombiana de Actores) crew shift conventions, ARL Riesgos Laborales workplace-insurance registration and the 12–14 hour day windows typical of Colombian features and series.
+Our 1st ADs work set control, director joint work, walkie discipline and safety oversight in English and Spanish, while the 2nd AD desk handles call sheets, talent movement and background running against ACA-registered (Asociación Colombiana de Actores) crew shift conventions, ARL Riesgos Laborales workplace-insurance sign-ups and the 12–14 hour day windows typical of Colombian features and series.

-Heritage and protected-site work — Cartagena's UNESCO walled city under Alcaldía Mayor and IPCC consents, Tayrona and Los Nevados under PNN, Ciudad Perdida hike-in days under Sierra Nevada cabildo consultation, indigenous territory work in Wayuu La Guajira, Arhuaco Sierra Nevada and Kogi cabildos — gets ADs who already know the lead times, the community-liaison protocols and the daily contact-sheet rhythm those sites need.
+Here is how the work shapes up.
+Heritage and covered-site work.
+Cartagena's UNESCO walled city under Alcaldía Mayor and IPCC consents, Tayrona and Los Nevados under PNN, Ciudad Perdida hike-in days under Sierra Nevada cabildo consultation, indigenous area work in Wayuu La Guajira, Arhuaco Sierra Nevada and Kogi cabildos — gets ADs who already know the lead times, the community-liaison protocols and the daily contact-sheet rhythm those sites need.

-For multi-unit features and streaming series we field complete AD departments — 1st, 2nd, 2nd 2nd, key set PAs, crowd marshals and base-camp coordinators — across main, second, splinter and aerial units (Aerocivil drone coordination included), keeping a single coherent rhythm from Bogotá to Cartagena, Medellín, the Eje Cafetero and back without losing turnover or the CINA 40% tax-rebate qualifying-expenditure log the line producer is running in parallel.
+Here is how it adds up.
+For multi-unit features and streaming series we field complete AD departments — 1st, 2nd, 2nd 2nd, key set PAs, crowd marshals and base-camp coordinators — across main, second, splinter and aerial units (Aerocivil drone planning had), keeping a single coherent rhythm from Bogotá to Cartagena, Medellín, the Eje Cafetero and back without losing turnover or the CINA 40% tax-rebates qualifying-expenditure log the line producer is running in parallel.

 ACT 03